 The church was erected east of the town square market.
 It was built of bricks laid in the monk bond on stone foundations.
-It is a three-nave basilica founded on a rectangular plan with a lower, polygonal chancel on the east side and a four-sided tower on the western side.
+It is a three-aisle basilica founded on a rectangular plan with a lower, polygonal chancel on the east side and a four-sided tower on the western side.
 In the fifteenth century, a four-bay chapel was built on the north side on the unusual plan of the letter “L” and a small two-bay sacristy from the south.
 The high church tower is four-storey and covered with a tent roof.
 The central nave adjacent to it was covered with a gable roof, separated by a gable from a slightly lower roof covering the chancel.

 Outside, the church is surrounded by buttresses, between which there are pointed arch windows.
 As the walls of the central nave are only slightly higher than the chancel walls and do not extend above the roofs of the side aisles, the windows of the nave are visible from the outside only as small pointed arches.
 The lateral aisles create, along with the adjoining chapels, solid blocks, only diagonally set buttresses signal the secondary extension of the side aisels by three bays to the west.
 The side gables of the aisles are filled with blendes, while under the eaves of the chancel and the central nave, a profiled bricks have been guided.
 The decoration of the gables of the northern chapel with ogival blendes between lesenes passing into the pinnacles is also distinguished from the relatively raw church facade.
 The rather modest west façade of the tower with a profiled portal in the ground floor has a large window and above it a series of triangular blendes and low pointed blendes.
 The side elevations of the tower in addition to triangular blendes have a series of narrow and high ogival niches.